airbytehq/airbyte/docs/integrations/sources/facebook-pages.md

 | `array`          | `array`      |       |
 | `object`         | `object`     |       |

 ## Performance considerations

 Facebook heavily throttles API tokens generated from Facebook Apps by default, making it infeasible to use such a token for syncs with Airbyte.
-To be able to use this connector without your syncs taking days due to rate limiting follow the instructions in the Setup Guide above to access better rate limits.
+To be able to use this connector without your syncs taking days due to rate limiting follow the instructions in the Setup Guide below to access better rate limits.

 See Facebook's [documentation on rate limiting](https://developers.facebook.com/docs/graph-api/overview/rate-limiting) for more information on requesting a quota upgrade.

 ## Changelog